How To Make Black Coffee Taste Good Without Creamer And Sugar

 Even the better ground coffee like Starbucks or Dunkin’ Donuts is pre-ground weeks ago.
 When not months.

-So if you don’t have a coffee grinder buy whole beans and grind them in the store.
+So if you don’t have a coffee grinder buy whole beans and grind them in the store – most roasters will do this for you without thinking twice.
+Choose some good beans, then ask the barista if they can grind them for you.

 But don’t make the mistake and keep the ground coffee in the bag you bought it.
 Refill it in an airtight container.
 Best if it’s opaque.
 Because coffee does not like light and air.
 It will become stale faster.